Professional Resources

 NHS Induction Programme for International Medical Graduates: NHS England, along with several other organisations, has created an e-learning module to give a national induction for international medical graduates.
 The module is hosted on the “e-learning for health” website where you may have also done some mandatory training.
 The module describes some of the challenges of moving to a new healthcare system and outline the support and resources that will be available to all overseas-trained doctors planning to take up posts in the NHS.
 To access the module, click here.
 Please note that you will need to create a login for e-learning for health to access the module.

-Medical Royal Colleges and Faculties: The medical royal colleges and faculties are professional bodies responsible for the development of and training in one or more medical specialities.
-They are generally charged with setting standards within their field and for supervising the training of doctors within that speciality.
-The responsibility for the application of these standards in the UK rests with the General Medical Council.
-Most medical royal colleges are members of the Academy of Medical Royal Colleges and information about them can be found here.
+Medical Royal Colleges and Faculties: The medical Royal Colleges and faculties are professional bodies responsible for the development of, and training in one or more medical specialities.
+They are generally charged with setting curricula standards within their field and for supervising the training content of doctors within that speciality.
+The responsibility for monitoring the application of these standards in the UK rests with the General Medical Council.
+Most medical Royal Colleges are members of the Academy of Medical Royal Colleges and information about them can be found here.

 Structure of the NHS: The NHS is the world’s largest publicly funded health service, engaging with over 1 million patients every 36 hours.
 The services the NHS provides are organised into primary care and secondary care.
 Primary care is generally the first point of contact for patients, through general practice, general dentistry, pharmacy and other services, such as walk-in patient clinics and services and the NHS 111 telephone service.
-Secondary care includes emergency treatment and planned elective specialist hospital care, usually following referral from one of the primary care services.
+Secondary care includes emergency treatment and pre-booked elective specialist hospital care, usually following referral from one of the primary care services.
 More information on the structure of the NHS can be found here.
+You can also find out more about the NHS Safe Learning Environment Charter (SLEC) via this link.

 National Institute for Health and Clinical Excellence (NICE): NICE is an executive non-departmental public body, sponsored by the Department of Health and Social Care which provides national guidance and advice to improve health and social care.
 NICE guidelines are commonly used to guide decisions on treatment in the NHS in England.
 More information and access to these guidelines can be found here.